cronokirby/ludus/README.md

 advanced halfway through a frame, and then call this method, you'll end up halfway through the next, because this method advances for the duration of a frame, and not until the next frame occurrs.

+## Resources

+I relied heavily on this very nicely written open source emulator: https://github.com/fogleman/nes.

+This page https://wiki.nesdev.com/w/index.php/NES_reference_guide was and still is my bible as I work on this project; kudos to the many people who've contributed in some way over the years.